 Add a dusting of sparkling snowflakes resting on the crossbars of the Eiffel Tower, Dalida’s bust, and blanketing the motorcycles parked on the street.

-How To Make The Most of Paris In The Snow
+The Best Ways To Enjoy Paris In The Snow

 Clear Your Schedule For Snow In Paris

 Watch your weather app.
-In 2021 snow was forecast many times but often the forecast changed to rain.
+A Paris snowfall is often forecast but usually changes to rain.
 Pay attention to the predicted temperatures.

 If you are keen to get out and photograph Paris in the snow, set your alarm early, or cancel a luncheon date ( I did both) because the snow in Paris disappears very quickly.